Plan and prepare for on-premises deployments

 The Orchestrator service is the service that manages your deployment and the related communication with LCS.
 This service is deployed as the primary Service Fabric service and requires at least three VMs.
 This service is co-located with the Service Fabric orchestration services.
 This should be sized to the peak load of the cluster.
 For more information, see Plan and prepare your Service Fabric Standalone cluster deployment.

 Mission critical services like the AOS should be hosted on Virtual hosts that have dedicated resources – core, memory, and disk.

 The following authentication methods are used with on-premises deployments:

 - Azure Active Directory (Azure AD) - Azure AD is the authentication method used to log in to LCS.
 Azure AD is used configure the LCS Local Agent.
 For more information, see What is Azure Active Directory?

 - Active Directory Domain Services (AD DS) - The machines that host Finance + Operations components must belong to an Active Directory domain.
 You must configure Active Directory Domain Services (AD DS) in native mode.
 For more information, see Active Directory Domain Services.

 - Active Directory Federation Services (AD FS) - AD FS is the authentication method used in an on-premises deployment.
-AD FS provides access control and single sign on across a wide variety of applications including Office 365, cloud-based SaaS applications, and applications on the corporate network.
+AD FS provides access control and single sign on across a wide variety of applications including Microsoft 365, cloud-based SaaS applications, and applications on the corporate network.